Skip to main content

 Music helps your baby’s brain make more learning connections, build fine and gross motor skills, and teach social skills.
 Come play with us!
 For ages 0 - 36 months and caregivers.

-Join us to discuss Stephen Graham Jones's Killer on the Road.
+Join us to discuss Kiersten White's Mister Magic.
 To borrow a print copy of the books, please contact the Compton Library directly.
-For Ages 18+
+For ages 18+

 Let’s get ready for school!
 Enjoy books, songs, rhymes, and movement while learning school readiness skills and having fun.
 For ages 2 - 5 with their parent or caregiver.